Fast Ewald Summation using Prolate Spheroidal Wave Functions: Parameter selection

 \subsection{PSWF split parameters}

-Two parameters control the Ewald split: the shape parameter~$c_s$ and the cutoff~$r_c$.
+Two parameters control the kernel split: the shape parameter~$c_s$ and the cutoff~$r_c$.
 The cutoff balances the real- and Fourier-space costs, while $c_s$ determines the number of Fourier modes.
 They are related by (see \eqref{eq:PSWF_mollifier_ft})

 Thus, given $c_s$ and $r_c$, it is reasonable to set $m$ to